MBTA subway: Rolling stock

 There are no direct track connections between lines, except between the Red Line and Mattapan Line, but all except the Blue Line have little-used connections to the national rail network, which have been used for deliveries of railcars and supplies.

 Fares

 MBTA subway fares are $2.40 regardless of fare medium (CharlieCard, paper ticket, cash, contactless tap to ride), with two transfers on MBTA bus local routes allowed.
 Daily, weekly, and monthly passes are also available, and MBTA Commuter Rail passes for these time periods are valid for subway fares.
+MTicket CR Tickets are not valid on bus or subway.
 Discounted fares are available for groups including adults over 65, people with disabilities, certain schoolchildren, and young adults with low incomes.
+These fares are typically $1.10.
 Children under 11, legally blind people, and certain government workers are allowed to ride free of charge.

 All Blue, Orange, and Red Line stations are fare controlled with faregates, as are underground Green and Silver Line stations (plus the aboveground and stations).
 Green Line Extension stations require proof of payment verification at a fare machine.
 All other aboveground Green and Silver Line stations require payment when boarding the vehicle.